StarDust85z/Marvel/README.md

 # Marvel API test App

-# Marvel Information Portal
+# Marvel Info Portal

-Marvel Information Portal app uses official Marvel Developer API.
+Marvel Info Portal app uses official Marvel Developer API.
 Can be used to gather info about Marvel comics and characters.

-Built on React, React Router, Redux Toolkit Query & more.
-Not adapted for mobile devices and smaller widths.
+Built on **React, React Router, Redux Toolkit Query** & more. **Not adapted** for mobile devices and smaller widths.

 ## Table of contents